 The post man who was just a terrible rebound mistake and had to get up way too early.

-The student who’s very catholic Mum popped in when were having sex on the sofa.
+The student whose very catholic Mum popped in when were having sex on the sofa.
 The 3 minutes it took me to find anything to hide behind were probably the most awkward of my life.

 The bar manager who got clingy two dates in despite telling me she didn’t want anything serious.